 Rhymin' man, Any kind of pain, Jesus thinks you're a jerk, Welcome to the U.S., Promiscuous, What kind of girl?

-Best band - Make a jazz noise here: live compilations #3
+The best band you never heard in your life - Make a jazz noise here: live compilations #3

 The black page (new age version), The torture never stops - part two, Zomby woof, Heavy duty Judy (1988), When yuppies go to hell, Let's make the water turn black